mathigon/textbooks/docs/markdown.md

 # Markdown Syntax

 Mathigon's courses are written in a custom flavour of Markdown.
-Most [standard syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) (titles, bold, italic, links, etc.) is supported, but we have added new syntax, and updated the behaviour of some existing elements.
+Most [standard syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) (titles, bold, italic, links, etc.) is supported, but we have added many new elements, and updated the behaviour of some existing ones.

 Here is the basic outline of a chapter: